How to Kill Bracken

 Bracken is hard to miss once established.
 Look for these features:

 The fronds are large and triangular, divided into three main sections, each with smaller leaflets arranged in a herringbone pattern.
 In spring, new shoots emerge as distinctive curled “fiddleheads” that unfurl as they grow.
-Mature plants typically reach 1-1.5 metres tall, sometimes exceeding 2 metres in ideal conditions.
+Mature plants typically reach 1 to 1.5 metres tall, sometimes exceeding 2 metres in ideal conditions.

 Unlike most garden ferns that form neat clumps, bracken spreads aggressively via underground rhizomes.
 If you’re seeing bracken pop up across a wide area rather than in a contained spot, those individual plants are likely all connected beneath the soil.